 When considering future demand for spectrum for wireless broadband and the potential frequency bands to meet the demand certain assumptions need to be drawn.
-Mobile broadband networks typically use a minimum bandwidth of 5 MHz for TDD or supplemental downlink networks and 2 x 5 MHz for FDD networks.
+Mobile broadband networks typically use a minimum bandwidth of 5 MHz for TDD and 2 x 5 MHz for FDD networks.
 The additional frequency bands should in principle also support multiple operators.
 For the TDD networks the recent studies in CEPT have shown that frequency bands limited to a maximum width of 20 MHz (e.g., 1900 - 1920 MHz and 2010 - 2025 MHz) are not attractive enough for manufacturers to develop equipment.
 Hence, where there is a requirement for additional spectrum to support TDD operation in mobile networks in the future larger bandwidths should be considered.

-Trends in consumer behaviour and demand
+4.1 Trends in consumer behaviour and demand

 The end-user expects similar services over the mobile/wireless broadband network to those provided over the fixed network.
+There is currently a huge growth measured in cellular mobile data traffic, with about 70% annual growth rate in 2012.
+Some forecast studies are indicating that such growth will continue at an annual rate between 50% and 70% in the next years.
 Additionally, mobile access enables new applications that take the mobility of the user into account, such as location-based services.
 The range of services that are delivered through the wireless broadband network is growing at a fast pace, and more and more data is being delivered to the user and is generated by the user.

 Introduction of new services is enabled by new types of devices.
 A wide range of enhanced devices has entered the market.
 These new devices include smartphones, tablets, and other connected devices such as e-book readers and gaming consoles.
 Many of these devices are dual-mode (cellular and Wi-Fi).
 Many offer larger screens with higher resolution compared to an ordinary mobile telephone.
-This increases data consumption and encourages the use of media-rich broadband data services such as video.
-They also increase the use of media-rich social networking on mobile networks with such devices being used to upload rich media content, audio, images and video to the social network.
+This increases data consumption and encourages the use of media-rich broadband data services such as They also increase the use of media-rich social networking on mobile networks with such devices being used to upload rich media content, audio, images and video to the social network.